All Episodes

 Democrats don't believe in that separation of church and state.

-I mean, you get if you got your political candidates on Sunday morning on TV, you can't go to church without being in violation of the Constitution.
+I mean, if you've got your political candidates on Sunday morning on TV, you can't go to church without being in violation of the Constitution.

-Uh so anyway, eighty percent of voters believe it Hillary has the experience it takes.
+So anyway, 80% of voters believe that Hillary has the experience it takes.

-That that is a sheer testament to puffball coverage of Mrs. Clinton and her husband ever since the uh the early nineties.
+That is a sheer testament to puffball coverage of Mrs. Clinton and her husband ever since the early 90s.

 What experience can you cite?